metomi/rose/sphinx/glossary.rst

    integer cycling
-      An integer cycling suite is a :term:`cycling suite<cycling>` which has been configured to use integer cycling, so that the :term:`cycle points<cycle point>` will be integers and integer :term:`recurrences <recurrence>` may be used in the :term:`graph` e.g.
-      ``P3`` means every third cycle.
-This is done by setting ``[scheduling]cycling mode = integer`` in the ``suite.rc`` file.
+      An integer cycling suite is a :term:`cycling suite<cycling>` which has been configured to use integer cycling.
+When a suite uses integer cycling integer :term:`recurrences <recurrence>` may be used in the :term:`graph`, e.g. ``P3`` means every third cycle.
+This is configured by setting ``[scheduling]cycling mode = integer`` in the ``suite.rc`` file.

       See also: